Gilligan’s Island Transcript

 GILLIGAN

-I know, Mister Howell, I'm just mixed up.
+I know, Mister Howell, it's just I'm a little mixed up.

 MR HOWELL